 WP Engine offers “hassle-free WordPress Hosting”.
 They offer a cloud-based, fully managed solution built specifically for hosting WordPress sites.
-Click here to see what they have to offer*.

-WP Engine uses fairly aggressive caching techniques.
-This is great.
-It speeds up your site.
-However, unless accounted for, it will cause issues on your members pages.
-Once your site is setup, contact support and ask them to add “exceptions” to the “page cache” on your site.
+Once your site is setup, contact WP Engine support and ask them to add “exceptions” to the “page cache” on your site.
 Specifically, you should exclude:

-- All of the pages generated by Paid Memberships Pro: /membership-account/…
+• All of the pages generated by Paid Memberships Pro: /membership-account/

-- The URL to your IPN Handler, Webhook, or Silent Post URL depending on your gateway.
+• The URL to your IPN Handler, Webhook, or Silent Post URL depending on your gateway.
 This can be found on the bottom of the PMPro Payment Settings page.

-- Any page where you use a “membership” shortcode to show certain content to members or non-members.
+• Any page where you use a “membership” shortcode to show certain content to members or non-members.

-- Any page where you use the pmpro_hasMembershipLevel() function to show certain content to members or non-members.
+• Any page where you use the pmpro_hasMembershipLevel() function to show certain content to members or non-members.

-- Any page that should only be viewed by logged in members.
+• Any page that should only be viewed by logged in members.
 E.g. if you have a /members/ section and aren’t showing excerpts to non-members.

-Here is an example request you can send to WP Engine support to have the exceptions added.
+Below is an example request you can send to WP Engine support to have the exceptions added.
 Make sure that you swap out these URLs for your actual URLs.

 Hello,